Revisiting Few-Shot Learning from a Causal Perspective: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate our method w.r.t. classification accuracy on various datasets compared with several state-of-the-art baselines including Zero-shot BLIP~\cite{li2022blip}, Zero-shot CLIP~\cite{gao2021clip}, Tip-Adapter~\cite{zhang2021tip}, and Tip-Adapter-F~\cite{zhang2021tip}.
-Besides, we also conduct ablation studies to explore the characteristics of our method.
+In this section, we evaluate our methods w.r.t. classification accuracy on various datasets compared with several state-of-the-art baselines including Zero-shot BLIP~\cite{li2022blip}, Zero-shot CLIP~\cite{gao2021clip}, Tip-Adapter~\cite{zhang2022tip}, and Tip-Adapter-F~\cite{zhang2022tip}.
+Besides, we also conduct ablation studies to explore the characteristics of our methods.